makrai/notes/demszky-23-llm-psycho.md

       ‘guardrails’ in place to prevent hate speech)
   * an advantage for research areas that seek to leverage and study human cognition and culture as represented in the training data
-* sandbox for conducting metascientific analyses, creating interactive interventions and generating a wide range of stimuli.
-At the same time,
+* sandbox for conducting metascientific analyses, creating interactive interventions and generating a wide range of stimuli
   * With appropriate prompting and tuning, LLMs can also become
 * limitations with respect to all these applications
   * LLMs lack the non-language-specific cognitive capacities required for modelling thought 34
 * Psychological studies purporting to evaluate the psychological reasoning ‘abilities’ of LLMs (for example, heuristics and biases or theory of mind) could be subject to serious (if not fatal) validity concerns 35,36